Author: Paul K. Lee

 Inter-Korean family reunions

-As of November 2019, the average age of South Korean divided family members was 81.7 Thousands in South Korea pass away every year without ever having the chance to meet their families.
-According to data from South Korea’s Ministry of Unification, more than 60% of the 133,370 applicants who applied for the lottery for inter-Korean family reunions since 1988 have already passed away, while over 85% of the remaining 53,000 people are over the age of 70.8 A 2018 survey shows that 92% of divided family members in South Korea expressed a desire to know what happened to their relatives in North Korea, while 75% expressed interest in participating in a reunion program in North Korea.9
+As of 2021, the average age of South Korean divided family members was 82.4.7 Thousands in South Korea pass away every year without ever having the chance to meet their families.
+According to a December 2021 survey from the South Korean Ministry of Unification, more than 68% out of the 133,675 applicants who applied for the lottery for inter-Korean family reunions since 1988 have already passed away, while over 85% of the remaining 42,000 people are over the age of 70.8 The survey results indicate that fewer than 20% of respondents have been able to ascertain the fate of their family members in North Korea, which remains the highest priority, followed by in-person reunions, letter exchanges, and hometown visits.8

 Though the origins of Korean family divisions are the same, the paths for reunions diverge over citizenship issues.
-The inter-Korean exchange program, operated on the South Korean side by the ROK Red Cross in coordination with the Ministry of Unification, allows people to register for the inter-Korean reunion lottery, as well as for the opportunity to submit a video message to family in the North or to obtain information on the status of their relatives.10 The Ministry of Unification also has a program to support its citizens who attempt family reunions via private brokers in third countries such as China.11 Only South Korean citizens are eligible to apply for these programs; members of the Korean diaspora, including Korean-Americans, are not.
-12 However, organizations of first-generation divided family members based in South Korea – such as the Committee for the Five Northern Korean Provinces, the Association for Reuniting the Ten Million Divided Families, and the National Unification Advisory Council – maintain chapters in the United States, where they manage a network of Korean-American divided families through local programming.13
+The inter-Korean exchange program, operated on the South Korean side by the ROK Red Cross in coordination with the Ministry of Unification, allows people to register for the inter-Korean reunion lottery, as well as for the opportunity to submit a video message to family in the North or to obtain information on the status of their relatives.
+However.
+Only 40 out of the 22,000 video messages collected by the South Korean Ministry of Unification have been received and delivered by the North Korean government.9 The Ministry of Unification also has a program to support its citizens who attempt family reunions via private brokers in third countries such as China.10 Only South Korean citizens are eligible to apply for these programs; members of the Korean diaspora, including Korean-Americans, are not.
+11 However, organizations of first-generation divided family members based in South Korea – such as the Committee for the Five Northern Korean Provinces, the Association for Reuniting the Ten Million Divided Families, and the National Unification Advisory Council – maintain chapters in the United States, where they manage a network of Korean-American divided families through local programming.12

 After the Korean War, there were unofficial attempts at reuniting families that had been separated within South Korea, including a popular live televised program of “finding dispersed families” in 1983 run by the Korean Broadcasting Service that lasted 138 days and reunited 10,189 families.
 However, it was only in 1985, following over a decade of negotiations between the North and South Korean branches of the Red Cross, that the two governments agreed on a formal inter-Korean family reunion program.
 A pair of reunion events soon took place in Seoul and Pyongyang, but the occurrence would not be repeated for another 15 years.